Prof-Chigod/patient-coverage-dashboard/README.md

 of interactions between patients, providers, and insurers.
 It’s designed to surface insights that
 matter: where coverage breaks down, where costs escalate, and where follow-ups signal deeper structural issues
+---
+# Dataset Fields
+The dataset is designed to capture the complete journey of a medical claim, from the moment a service is provided to the final resolution.
+Each field plays a role in telling that story:
+- **Claim ID:** A unique identifier that distinguishes each claim record.
+- **Provider ID:** Identifies the healthcare provider who submitted the claim.
+- **Patient ID:** An anonymized code representing the patient linked to the claim.